| Setup And Maintenance

 from the recipient's ordinary course of business or closely connected with the

 recipient's ordinary business.
-Dividends

 received Dividends received from abroad are